t-s-cox/t-s-cox/README.md

 # hey, i'm toby
 this page is a listing of hackathon projects i've been a part of
 for other information and such, check the resume link below
-for more detail / code on the projects, click the title links
+for more detail / code on the projects, click the title links feel free to reach out via email or linkedin!

 resume: [view pdf](./Toby_Cox_Resume_October_2025.pdf) or [download](./Toby_Cox_Resume_October_2025.pdf?raw=true)